-Practice brainstorming a goal topic with the word web below as a group before learners create their own.
+Before learners create their own, practice brainstorming a goal topic as a group using the word web below.
 Then, provide time for them to work with the organizer.
 Remind them that brainstorming with a partner can be helpful as they begin this process.
 Move around the room to provide additional support as learners are brainstorming.
 Learners may have questions about completing the organizer because it may be a new tool.